Homeopathy is once again becoming popular in the United States.

 Strive to avoid homeopathic aggravations.

 Select remedies carefully.
 Then don’t take too high of a potency.
-In general, people without a lot of experience in homeopathy should try to stay in the 30C or lower range.
+In general, people without a lot of experience in homeopathy should try to stay in the 30C or lower range for acute conditions.
+Or no higher than 6C for chronic conditions.
+(But remember, with chronic conditions you’ll likely see best results working with a homeopath.)

 Don’t take too many doses.
 Don’t take another dose as long as the remedy is working.
 Stop dosing when you feel better.